apmitchell18/dql-hot-lab-guides/DQL HOT 1 - DQL Fundamentals/content/02_DQL_Entities/index.md

 You can use the **describe** command to query information about the schema of a datatype.
 This command will return the fields associated with a datatype.

-#### Add a new section to your notebook and use the describe command to list the fields associated with the dt.entity.host datatype.
+#### Add a <u>new section</u> to your notebook and use the describe command to list the fields associated with the dt.entity.host datatype.

 <H4><details>
 <summary>Click to Expand Solution</summary>